agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 change the number of rows to be outputted on the screen.
 You should not set too high a number as the higher the number, the slower the screen will be to load.

-## Search Kit
+## SearchKit
-As of CiviCRM version 5.29 [Search Kit](../searching/searchkit/what-is-searchkit.md) is new functionality with lots of exciting possibilities for searching, reporting and potentially much more.
+As of CiviCRM version 5.29 [SearchKit](../searching/searchkit/what-is-searchkit.md) is new functionality with lots of exciting possibilities for searching, reporting and potentially much more.
 The development continues, the functionality will evolve over time and so will the documentation.
-The section [Search Kit](../searching/searchkit/what-is-searchkit.md) covers that current state.
+The section [SearchKit](../searching/searchkit/what-is-searchkit.md) covers that current state.